-According to the 2000 census, there are over 1.6 million people of Asian-Indian origin in the United States.
+According to the Census Bureau, in 2021, there are over 4.8 million people of Asian-Indian origin in the United States.
 Asian Indians began immigrating to the U.S. as early as the 16th century along with traders from countries like China, Japan, Korea, and the Philippines.

 There are now two groups of Asian Indian older adults: